Priyanshu-Kayarkar10/Modern-Todo-with-react/README.md

 ♟ Delete Todo.

-♟ List the Task Completed and also Unlist them.
+♟ List the completed task , Unlist task and also delete task .

 -All the data will be stored in Local Storage of Browser.